prashantbatchu/leaderboard_winterofcode/README.md

 # Welcome to the **Leaderboard Repository**! 🚀

 This project showcases a leaderboard where user scores are displayed dynamically in a table.
 It is designed to be interactive and collaborative, allowing users to search, filter, and navigate through the data.
 The project uses a simple tech stack and is easily extendable.
+<u>**PRs from only students of IIEST, Shibpur will be accepted.
+If you're someone who's not from this college, kindly ignore this repo**</u>
 ---
 ## The page is also live and you can visit it [here](https://leaderboard-winterofcode.vercel.app/)
 ![image](https://github.com/user-attachments/assets/13262ea1-a9f6-4951-81ad-94da7f318d03)